loissimon/Data_Design/Read_Me_Research Document.md

 Now many people are suspecting these homemade elsagate videos, whose prime target is kids, are not only immoral but also politically motivated.”<br> <br>

 https://www.theverge.com/2017/12/8/16751206/elsagate-youtube-kids-creepy-conspiracy-theory
 >One theory currently making its way through r/elsagate has to do with how some of these videos use colors.
 Naming colors is a classic kid’s game, but some users have found the same pattern of colors used over and over: red, blue, yellow, pink, green.
 Is it some kind of code?
 One member made the connection to the use of color associations in cult abuse: were Elsagate videos triggering some kind of pre-programmed response in children?
 Often there would be gibberish comments at the bottom of the videos, either bots trying to game the algorithm or, if you believe 4chan, some kind of coded message.“I saw the video where some guy decrypted the code on a hidden YouTube video so that each color had a corresponding command/theme assigned to it,” one poster wrote.
-“Really creepy shit.”<br> <br>
+“Really creepy shit.”<br> <br> <br><br>

 - Type VVG in de Youtube zoekbalk en er verschijnen talloze rare afspeellijsten met Elsagate video’s. <br> <br>